yaxsomo/nosql-project/README.md

 ### Node program execution

-To execute the actual program, you'll have to go into the /app folder and execute this command from another terminal instance :
+Once the container is active, you'll have to go into the /app folder and execute this command from another terminal instance :

 ```bash
 node index.js